codefresh-io/docs.codefresh.io/_docs/administration/access-control.md

 Users with write permissions to the runtime installation repository in Git can make changes to the runtime, and create, update, or delete Git Sources defined for that runtime.
 We are at present exposing the runtime configuration under the account settings only to account admins.
-Be aware though that these can also be changed directly through Git by users who are not admin users in CSDP. <br>
+Be aware though that these can also be changed directly through Git by users who are not admin users in Codefresh. <br>

-For now, CSDP admin users can see all runtimes and Git Sources even if they don't have read permissions to the underlying Git repository.
+For now, Codefresh admin users can see all runtimes and Git Sources even if they don't have read permissions to the underlying Git repository.

 ### Upcoming enhancements to access control